-It delivers higher launch and lower spins because to its new 34% bigger core.
-Its outer core is thinner and stronger, and it is strengthened with Graphene, resulting in more wedge spin.
+It delivers higher launch and lowers spins because of its new 34% bigger core.
+Its outer core is thinner and stronger, strengthened with Graphene, resulting in more wedge spin.

-The ball’s improved speed and spin rate are the consequence of its four-piece design and the core’s Dual SoftFast technology.
+The ball’s improved speed and spin rate result from its four-piece design and the core’s Dual SoftFast technology.

 The Dual SoftFast Core, which allows for minimum compression, is made of high-tech graphene.